EL-AKKAL/EL-AKKAL/README.md

 - 👋 Hi, I’m EL AKKAL AYOUB
 - 👀 I’m interested in WEB DEVELOPEMENT
-- 🌱 I’m currently learning REACT
+- 🌱 I’m currently learning PHP LARAVEL FRAMEWORK
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me 06 20322939